atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-best-practices.md

 ## Summary

 Analyzing source data can be tricky since it has not been cleaned or modeled.
-That said, these best practices make it easy:
+That said, these best practices make it easy

 * Keep a short, regularly updated snippet dictionary
 * Use BI products to overcome data issues such as weird field names and complex joins
 * Double check the data before visualization
 * Keep shorter Dashboards
-* Design dashboards in pen and paper first
+* Design dashboards with pen and paper first
 * Keep an eye on query performance if you are hitting the production database

-Lastly, you should start exploring tools to pipe in multiple sources of data that are not handled by your SQL based BI tool to build your Data Lake.
+Lastly, you should start exploring tools to pipe-in multiple sources of data that are not handled by your SQL-based BI tool to build your Data Lake.